lizmat/raku-all-modules/kuerbis/Term-TablePrint-p6/README.md

         | 1/3                        |    | 2/3                        |    | 3/3                        |
         '----------------------------'    '----------------------------'    '----------------------------'

-If *format* is set to 1, the table header is shown on top of each page.
+If *keep-header* is set to 1, the table header is shown on top of each page.

         .----------------------------.    .----------------------------.    .----------------------------.
         |col1   col2     col3   col3 |    |col1   col2     col3   col4 |    |col1   col2     col3   col4 |